doc4d/4d-web-studio/docs/ORDA/orda-classes.md

 Remote requests include:

-- Requests sent by remote 4D applications connected through `Open datastore`
+- Requests sent by remote applications connected through `Open datastore`
 - REST requests

-> Regular 4D client/server requests are not impacted.
-Data model class functions are always available in this architecture.

 A function that is not exposed is not available on remote applications and cannot be called on any object instance from a REST request.
 If a remote application tries to access a non-exposed function, the "-10729 - Unknown member method" error is returned.